Kids' WB Australia

-Kids' WB (stylized as Kids' WB!) is an Australian children's television programme which aired on the Nine Network from 16 September 2006 to 29 November 2019.
+Kids' WB (stylized as Kids' WB!) was an Australian children's television programme which aired on the Nine Network from 16 September 2006 to 29 November 2019.
 It is based on the US television block of the same name with the addition of hosted content, which was absent in its American counterpart.
 It was originally hosted by Georgia Sinclair and Shura Taft.
 The show is a television block which aired on weekend mornings and weekday afternoons, mainly consisting of cartoons and locally hosted variety-style segments, filmed at GTV-9 in Melbourne, itself owned by the Nine Network, and occasionally on location at Warner Bros.
 Movie World in Queensland.
 The show would not air over December and January.
 As of 2013, Kids' WB aired exclusively on 9Go!.
 Its final presenters were Lauren Phillips and Andy Sunderland.